Tanqueray

 Tanqueray is a brand of gin produced by Diageo plc.
-It originated in London.
-While it does not command a sizeable market share in its native market, its largest market is the US.

-Tanqueray is a London dry gin, reflecting its distillation process and origin in Bloomsbury, London.
+It is a London dry gin, reflecting its distillation process and origin in Bloomsbury, London.
 Tanqueray London dry gin is made by four time distilled grain, with select botanicals added during the second distillation.
 While the Tanqueray recipe is a closely guarded trade secret, it is known to contain four botanicals: juniper, coriander, angelica root and liquorice, the same four botanicals from the original recipe.

 It is one of Diageo's key "strategic brands" earmarked for prioritisation in promotion and distribution worldwide.

 History

 Tanqueray gin was initially distilled in 1830 by Charles Tanqueray in Bloomsbury.
 The retail outlet of Edward & Charles Tanqueray & Co was established on Vine Street, London, in 1838.
 When Charles died in 1868, his son Charles Waugh Tanqueray inherited the distillery, which continued to operate until it was severely damaged during World War II.
-The only building to survive the Axis bombing, now known as "Old Tom", has since been moved to Cameron Bridge, Scotland.
+The only building to survive the Axis bombing, now known as "Old Tom", has since been moved to the Cameronbridge distillery in Fife, Scotland.

 In accordance with a report by The Spirits Business, Tanqueray was the highest selling gin in the world for 2016, with nearly three million nine-litre cases sold.